 In July 1947, something crashed on the Foster Ranch in New Mexico.
 What that object was, what the government said it was, and what the public thought it could be has created a near-mythical confusion that has lasted ever since.

 In the summer of 1947, something crashed on the Foster Ranch in south-central New Mexico.
 The site was about 30 miles southeast of the small town of Corona, but it was 75 miles northwest of the larger town that gave this event its name: the Roswell incident.

-What that object was, what the government said it was, and what the public thought it could be has created a near-mythical confusion that has lasted over 70 years now.
+What that object was, what the government said it was, and what the public thought it could be has created a near-mythical confusion that has now lasted for the better part of a century.

-This idea is so magnetic that even today around half the population of the United States believes aliens have visited Earth at least once, and Roswell is Ground Zero for the belief that they crashed here.
-Wherever there’s a majority belief, there will be people pandering to it.
-Candidate Hillary Clinton even made releasing the government’s files on the Roswell incident a campaign promise in 2016.
+This idea is so magnetic that even today around half the population of the United States believes aliens have visited Earth at least once — and Roswell is Ground Zero for that belief.

-To understand how the Roswell incident blew up the way that it did, it helps to have some context regarding other events going on at the time.
+To understand how the Roswell incident blew up the way that it did, it helps to have some context regarding other events going on in America at the time of the mysterious crash.

 In 1947, the United States had recently emerged victorious from World War II, a war that was to a great extent fought in the sky with (at the time) advanced technology.
 Early rockets had made news and jet aircraft were making test flights all over the American Southwest.
 Add to that the sudden appearance of the atomic bomb — a product of super-secret government research — and the mysterious air it gave the area around Alamogordo, which is just a few miles west of Corona.

 Of more immediate notice was the 1947 Kenneth Arnold UFO sighting.
 This was the first close encounter to make the news as contact with unknown flying objects.